An explicit algorithm for the Higman Embedding Theorem: Higman's original construction

-\textit{Firstly}, Higman notices on p.\,468 in \cite{Higman Subgroups of fP groups} that if $A$ is a subgroup of two finitely generated groups $G$ and $H$ which are embeddable into some finitely presented group, then $A$ is benign in both $G$ and $H$, or in neither.
-For the theoretical purposes of \cite{Higman Subgroups of fP groups} this makes it very convenient to sometimes ``switch'' the group in which we show $A$ is benign.
-This shortens the proofs of lemmas 4.4\,--\,4.10 very much, but this is \textit{not} sufficient for our practical purposes, because after each Higman operation we wish to always keep the current $A_{\!\mathcal X}$ benign in the \textit{same} group $\langle a,b,c \rangle$, necessarily, so that we are in position to apply the next operation as many times as needed, to get the terminal group $A_{\!\mathcal X}$ again benign in $\langle a,b,c \rangle$.
+\textit{First problem.} Higman notices on page 468 in \cite{Higman Subgroups of fP groups} that, if some group $A$ is a subgroup of two finitely generated groups $G$ and $H$, which are embeddable into some finitely presented group, then $A$ is benign in both $G$ and $H$, or in neither.
+For the theoretical purposes of \cite{Higman Subgroups of fP groups} this makes it very convenient to sometimes ``switch'' the group in which we show $A_{\mathcal X}$ is benign.
+This shortens the proofs of lemmas 4.4\,--\,4.10 much, but this is \textit{not} appropriate for our practical purposes, because after each Higman operation \eqref{EQ Higman operations} we wish to always keep the current $A_{\!\mathcal X}$ benign in the \textit{same} group $F_3$, necessarily, so that we are in position to recursively apply the next operation as many times as needed, to get the terminal group $A_{\!\mathcal X}$ again benign in $F_3$, and not in some \textit{other} group.

-\textit{Secondly}, \cite{Higman Subgroups of fP groups} often uses Lemma 3.7 stating that if $H$ is the image of $G$ under a homomorphism $\phi$, then under some conditions $A$ is benign in $G$ if and only if $\phi(A)$ is be\-nign in $H$.
+\textit{Second problem.} \cite{Higman Subgroups of fP groups} often uses Lemma 3.7, stating that if $H$ is the image of $G$ under a homomorphism $\phi$, then under certain conditions, $A$ is benign in $G$ if and only if $\phi(A)$ is be\-nign in $H$.
 Again, this shortens the proofs in \cite{Higman Subgroups of fP groups} very much, as it sometimes is enough to show that the given $A_{\!\mathcal X}$ is an image (or a pre-image) of a known benign subgroup.
-But this is \textit{not} sufficient for purposes of this work because one has to make sure if the function $\phi$ itself is \textit{computable}, and because extra steps must be added to go from the finitely presented overgroup of $\phi(A)$ (or of $\phi^{-1}(A)$) to that of $A$.
+But this is \textit{not} appropriate for purposes of this work, because one has to make sure if the function $\phi$ itself is \textit{explicitly} given, and because extra steps must be added to go from the finitely presented overgroup obtained for $\phi(A_{\!\mathcal X})$ (or for $\phi^{-1}(A_{\!\mathcal X})$) to that needed for $A_{\!\mathcal X}$.